 What does Bitcoin Mining mean?

-Bitcoin mining is the process of creating, or rather discovering, bitcoin currency.
+Bitcoin mining is creating, or rather discovering, bitcoin currency.

-Unlike real-world money that is printed when more is needed, bitcoin cannot simply be willed into existence, but has to be mined through mathematical processes.
+Unlike real-world money printed when more is needed, bitcoin cannot simply be willed into existence but has to be mined through mathematical processes.

-Mining ensures the continuous reissue of Bitcoins like central banks do with paper currency.
+Mining ensures the continuous reissue of Bitcoins like central banks does with paper currency.

-In general, to mine bitcoins, you need either a GPU (graphics processing unit) or an application-specific integrated circuit (ASIC) in order to set up a mining rig.
+In general, to mine bitcoins, you need either a GPU (graphics processing unit) or an application-specific integrated circuit (ASIC) to set up a mining rig.

 Bitcoin mining: pros and cons